Entropy-MCMC: Sampling from Flat Basins with Ease: Preliminaries

 \paragraph{Flatness-aware Optimization.} One common flatness-aware optimization technique is to use the concept of \emph{local entropy}, which measures the geometric properties of the energy landscape~\citep{baldassi2016unreasonable,chaudhari2019entropy}.
 The local entropy is computed by:

-where $f(\cdot)$ is the loss function and $\eta$ is a scalar.
+where $f(\cdot)$ is the loss function computed over the entire dataset and $\eta$ is a scalar.
 The local entropy of a point $\bm{\theta}$ is determined by its neighbors weighted by their distances, which considers the volume of local modes.
 Previous optimization methods minimize $-\mathcal{F}(\bm{\theta};\eta)$ to find the flat minimum.